 What is a balance sheet for business?

-Your business’s finances are one of the most important considerations when you are developing business plans and strategies.
-A balance sheet may be the ideal tool for helping you better understand your current financial standing and where to make improvements.
-It may also be required by lenders, investors and the IRS as they assess your financial health.
+A balance sheet is a key financial statement that helps you understand your business’s current financial standing and where to make improvements.
+It may also be required by lenders and investors when they assess your financial health.

-If you haven’t used balance sheets before—or if you need a quick refresher—this article covers what they are, what they can be used for and tips to make them your own.
+If you haven’t used a balance sheet before—or need a quick refresher—this article explains what it is, what it includes and how to read and create one.

 What you’ll learn:

-• A balance sheet is a statement of shareholders’ or owner’s equity and a business’s liabilities and assets as of any given date.
+• A balance sheet is a statement of a business’s assets, liabilities and owner’s or shareholders’ equity as of any given date.

 • On a balance sheet, a company’s liabilities plus equity should always equal the company’s assets.

-• Balance sheets can be used to gauge a company’s financial position and may be requested by lenders, investors and potential buyers.
+• Balance sheets can be used to gauge a company’s financial position and may be requested by lenders, investors or potential buyers.

 What is a balance sheet?